tigmoore/enigma/README.md

 - Detecting and characterizing color-selective responses (both excitatory and inhibitory)
 - Identifying regions of invariance to color changes

-This is done by analysing the changes that arise in a specific neurons response, given different input input images that remain identical, other than differences over the array of the color spectrum.
-We extract the neural tuning curves for individual neurons given 50 varying hues of color.
+This is done by analysing the changes that arise in a specific neurons response, given different input images that are identical, other than changing hues over the array of the color spectrum.
+We extract the neural tuning curves for individual neurons over 50 varying hues of color.

 ## Features